Nagasrineelamshetty/Nagasrineelamshetty/README.md

 Hi there, I'm Nagasri! 👋
 I'm a passionate undergrad focused on building user-centric solutions.
-Currently, I’m working on mart systems using AI/ML.
-I'm always eager to explore new technologies and enhance digital experiences.

-Feel free to check out my repositories and connect!!!
+Currently,working on smart systems using AI/ML and I'm eager to explore new technologies and enhance experiences.

 ---